ouroboros8/xmonad-config/README.md

 $ git clone https://github.com/<your_username>/xmonad-config .xmonad
 ```

-Once you've cloned the repo (remember to fork it first!), you'll need to do a
+Once you've cloned the repo, you'll need to do a couple more things.
+Firstly,
-couple more things.
-Firstly, link the xinitrc file to ~/.xinitrc
+link the xinitrc file to ~/.xinitrc
 ```bash
 $ ln -s ~/.xmonad/xinitrc ~/.xinitrc
 ```